Privacy

 10.4 We may disclose your Personal Data to third parties:

-(b) if Our assets, or substantially all of Our assets are acquired by any third parties, in which case personal data held by it about Our customers will be one of the transferred assets;
+• if Our assets, or substantially all of Our assets, are acquired by any third parties, in which case personal data held by Us about Our customers will be one of the transferred assets;

 11. International Transfers

-11.1 Whenever we transfer your Personal Data out of the UK/EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+11.1 Whenever We transfer your Personal Data outside the UK, We ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

-(a) We transfer your Personal Data to countries that have been deemed to provide an adequate level of protection for Personal Data by the European Commission.
-For further details, see European Commission: Adequacy of the protection of Personal Data in non-EU countries.
+• We transfer your Personal Data to countries that have been deemed to provide an adequate level of protection for Personal Data by the UK Government.

-(b) Where we use certain service providers, we may use specific contracts approved by the European Commission which give Personal Data the same protection it has in Europe.
-For further details, see European Commission: Model contracts for the transfer of Personal Data to third countries.
+• Where We use certain service providers, We may use Standard Contractual Clauses or a UK International Data Transfer Agreement (IDTA) approved by the Information Commissioner, which give Personal Data the same protection it has in the UK.

 12. Your rights and how you can control use of your information

-12.2 You may choose to restrict the collection or use of your Personal Data in the following way: If you have previously agreed to us using your Personal Data for direct marketing purposes, you may change your mind at any time by emailing the Data Protection Officer, dpo@healthxchange.com.
+If you have previously agreed to Us using your Personal Data for direct marketing purposes, you may change your mind at any time by emailing the Data Protection Officer at dpo@healthxchange.com.

-12.4 If you believe that any information We are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the above address.
+If you believe that any information We are holding on you is incorrect or incomplete, please write to or email Us as soon as possible at the address above.
 We will promptly correct any information found to be incorrect.

 13. Changes to Privacy Statement